 Repeatedly washing synthetic fibers in hot water or drying them at high heat will accelerate their decline.
 Therefore, it is important to find out the type of blanket you have and how much you use it.
 Most blankets can be washed once a week, although if you don't use them often, every two weeks is fine.
 Flat sheets can be stretched out and washed every two to four weeks.

 It is also recommended to clean blankets properly several times a year.
 The number of blankets that can be put in the washing machine depends on the material, the cleaning instructions and whether or not you are going to wash them with other items.
 If the blanket is not color resistant, be careful that the color fades when you wash it.
 Most blankets are machine washable with the right settings, but if you're not sure of the best cleaning method for your blanket, you can also wash it by hand.

-If you have this type of washing machine, clean the blanket with detergent free soap and don't put it in the dryer afterwards.
-Also, avoid washing sheets with hot water, as they can shrink them, which you might not notice until you try to put them back in bed.
-If you want to clean your crochet or knit blanket in the washing machine, we suggest that you place the material in a garment or mesh bag before placing it in the machine.
+Woolen fabric naturally repels dirt and stains, so even if you use the blanket frequently, you only need to wash it a few times a year.
+If you have a washing machine with special settings for delicate items, clean the blanket with detergent free soap and don't put it in the dryer afterwards.
+Also, avoid washing sheets with hot water as they can shrink them without you noticing until you try to put them back in bed.
+If you want to clean your crochet or knit blanket in the washing machine, place the material in a garment or mesh bag before placing it in the machine.

-The best times to wash bed linen, blankets, and other types of bedding depend mainly on the use and how close the materials are to your body when you sleep.
+The best times to wash bed linen, blankets and other types of bedding depend mainly on how often they are used and how close they are to your body when you sleep.
 You may need to wash them first if you use them outdoors or if you accidentally spill food or coffee over the top.
 After washing the blanket, check it before putting it in the dryer to see if the stain has disappeared.